Have you recently discovered that skin in areas around your body is starting to appear thinner, almost crinkly and tissue-like in texture?

-According to our expert, “crepey” is a general term used to describe the changes in your skin that are associated with aging.
+According to sites like LightSkinCure.org, “crepey” is a general term used to describe the changes in your skin that are associated with aging.

-“Skin becomes thinner, more fragile, and wrinkles more easily,” says Dr. Kally.
-“You’re likely to first notice this occurring on the backs of hands, décolletage, and around the eyes.”
+They tell us that “skin becomes thinner, more fragile, and also wrinkles easily.”
+As a result, “You’re likely to first notice this occurring on the backs of hands, décolletage, and around the eyes.”

 According to Dr. Kally, sun exposure leads to the breakdown of collagen and elastin fibers, causing the skin to lose its elasticity and become thinner.

 While you can’t prevent aging altogether, the most effective way to prevent crepey skin is to protect yourself from sun exposure.

 “UVA and UVB rays are the leading cause for creepy skin,” says Dr. Kally.
 “Thus daily photoprotection [sunscreen] is key in preventing creepiness.”